 It’s hard to imagine Brando turning in a better performance than his ultimate replacement, Robert De Niro.
 By this point in his career, Brando was beginning to get lazy and sanctimonious while De Niro was still a hardcore method actor that dove into roles.
 De Niro’s performance is phenomenal because he somehow managed to portray the young Vito Corleone by channeling Brando’s performance without it becoming imitation or parody.
 Plus, approximately 95% of De Niro’s dialogue is in Italian, just to add some more difficulty to the role.

-For his role, De Niro was awarded the Oscar for Best Supporting Actor and, when coupled with his early work with Martin Scorsese (Mean Streets, Taxi Driver), helped him become one of the finest actors around.
+For his work, De Niro was awarded the Oscar for Best Supporting Actor and, when coupled with his early work with Martin Scorsese (Mean Streets, Taxi Driver), helped him become one of the finest actors around.

 Brando and Coppola eventually worked together again on 1979’s Apocalypse Now and, according to Coppola, Brando acted “like a kid, very irresponsible” during the legendarily difficult shoot.
 Just imagine what he would have done if he had agreed to play Don Corleone one more time.